Eurocc-Italy/dl_tui/README.md

-# dtaas-tui
+# dlaas-tui

-This is the user guide for the Digital Twin as a Service Text User Interface (`dtaas-tui`) Python library.
-The TUI is used to query the data lake and run processing scripts on the files matching the query.
+This is the user guide for the Data Lake as a Service Text User Interface (`dlaas-tui`) Python library.
+The TUI is used to query the Data Lake and run processing scripts on the files matching the query.

 The service is composed of:

   - a Cloud-based infrastructure with a VM running a MongoDB database instance.
-This database contains the metadata for all the files in the data lake / digital twin, including the path to the actual corresponding file in the HPC parallel filesystem.
+This database contains the metadata for all the files in the Data Lake, including the path to the actual corresponding file in the HPC parallel filesystem.
   - a HPC cluster which contains the actual files, stored in dual parallel filesystem/S3 mode.
 The HPC part runs the processing script sent by the user on the files matching the query.

-The library consists of two main executables, `dtaas_tui_client` and `dtaas_tui_server`.
+The library consists of three executables: `dl_tui`, `dl_tui_hpc` and `dl_tui_server`.

-The `client` version is intended to be run on the machine with direct access to the files of the data lake and runs the actual querying and processing.
+  * `dl_tui` is used to launch commands to the service API for interacting with the Data Lake.

-The `server` version is intended to be run on a cloud machine with access to an HPC infrastructure running Slurm.
-Its purpose is to parse the user input (query and processing script) and launch a Slurm job on HPC which calls the client version.
+  * `dl_tui_hpc` is intended to be run on the machine with direct access to the files of the Data Lake (HPC) and runs the actual querying and processing.

-A third executable, `dtaas_api` is provided and is used to launch commands to the service API to interact with the Data Lake portion of the service.
+  * `dl_tui_server` version is intended to be run on a cloud machine with access to the HPC infrastructure running Slurm.
+Its purpose is to parse the user input (query and processing script) and launch a Slurm job on HPC which calls the hpc version.

 ## Code structure

-The library code is found in the `dtaas` folder, with the following structure:
+The library code is found in the `dlaas` folder, with the following structure:

 ```
-dtaas
+dlaas
 ├── __init__.py
 ├── bin
 │   ├── __init__.py
-│   ├── dtaas_api.py
+│   ├── dl_tui.py
-│   ├── dtaas_tui_client.py
+│   ├── dl_tui_hpc.py
-│   └── dtaas_tui_server.py
+│   └── dl_tui_server.py
 ├── etc/default
-│   ├── config_client.json
+│   ├── config_hpc.json
 │   └── config_server.json
 └── tuilib
     ├── __init__.py
     ├── api.py
-    ├── client.py
+    ├── hpc.py
     ├── common.py
     └── server.py
 ```

-The `bin` directory contains the main executables, `dtaas_tui_client`, `dtaas_tui_server`, and `dtaas_api`.
+The `bin` directory contains the main executables, `dl_tui`, `dl_tui_hpc`, and `dl_tui_server`.
 These executables utilize the various functions from the files present in the `tuilib` folder, according to the user request.

 The `etc/default` folder contains the default settings for the executables, and can be taken as a template for building custom configurations.